The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Dealing with multiple income sources: Many Nigerians have multiple income streams—a primary job plus business side income.
 This is acceptable if verifiable.
 Request documentation for each income source and verify independently where possible.
 Total verifiable income must meet your minimum requirement.
 Be cautious of inflated claims—some applicants exaggerate side income.
 Require proof, not just claims.

 Red flags in employment verification: Watch for these warning signs—phone numbers on employment letters that don't connect or ring to wrong company (fake letters), employment letters without official letterhead or signatures, suspiciously high salaries for stated positions (₦800,000/month for a "junior clerk" is implausible), vague job titles or responsibilities, companies that don't exist (Google search shows nothing), and reluctance to allow employment verification.
-These red flags usually indicate fraud—decline such applicants.
+Any of these red flags typically signals fraud—decline such applicants.

 Special considerations for expatriates and corporate tenants: Expatriate employees often have corporate housing support.
 Verify with their employer's HR department, request expatriate employment contract showing housing allowance, and consider requiring company guarantee (company commits to pay rent if employee defaults).